catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/zaki_2024_notes.md

 ## Questions and To-do:
 * Why sometimes the exposure has more than one attempt?
+Can you describe more about this?
 * Inside the behavior tracking in the raw data for offline data there is a pose.csv, what is it?
+I see a lot of references to deep lab cut, was that attempted?
+(Yes, v4 of miniscope has that possibility but they are not using it.
+Ignore it)
-* What are the pickle files in the EDF folder?
+* What are the pickle files in the EDF folder? (they can be ignored)
-* How comes that pyedflib is not able to read the EDF files?
+* How comes that pyedflib is not able to read the EDF files? (this is probably the proprietary format that they used)
-* Get a description of the HDX-02 channels: `['Activity', 'BattVolt', 'EEG', 'EMG', 'OnTime', 'SignalStr', 'Temp']`
-* Where is EZ track data?
-* What is `headOrientation.csv` inside a miniscope folder?
+* What is `headOrientation.csv` inside a miniscope folder? (this is another feature of miniscope that they are not using in Zaki conversion.
+Maybe it would be good to get data with this features for future conversions)
 * Where is the information of the context? that is, they say that they distinguish them by oddor and other features of the context, where is this.
-* Behavior tracking data for offline days, it says deep cut live but data is empty.
-What is it?
-* In the raw imaging data there is failed to fix and bad frames, what to do with them?
+* In the Miniscope data, there are folders with `failed_to_fix` and `bad_frames`.
+Can you tell me more about those things?
+* What are the raw files like `Ca_EEG2-1_Recall3.raw`?
+* How to synch the edf with the video (the freeze data is synch to the video)
+* According to Alessandra notes, the behavior videos are synch to the miniscope data.
+I remember a pulse, can you confirm this?
+Basically, how to synch the miniscope data with the video?
+Usually they are part of the same system in miniscope, was it the case here?
+* What happens in day two?
+Are offline days 1 and 2 (which is actually three) different?
+* Is the freezing output on the segmentation folder the same that the one in the corresponding imaging folder?
+It seems that they are for some files, confirm this.
+* The aligned sleep data has a column called frame but the corresponding ophys data is many videos?
+Again, how are they aligned? is the frame aggregated?
+In this case they are aligned to an idealized clock.

+What version of miniscope they used? do they know how it changes the configuration, the data?
+THEY ARE USING V4.

+DAQ:

 ## Experiment Protocol